 Notre Dame of Chartres, Interior

 Well then, they’ve been doing a bit of interior decorating on the inside of Chartres Cathedral, and generating quite a bit of controversy in the process.
-Needless to say, the newly cleaned and painted walls are a dramatic change to what to what generations of particularly older art historians were accustomed.
-Of course, it has…
+Needless to say, the newly cleaned and painted walls are a dramatic change to what generations of particularly older art historians were accustomed.
+Of course, it has not been…

 Notre Dame of Chartres, Exterior